“The Act”, Safeguarding the Privacy of Barbadian Citizens

 - The right to data portability- Under the Act- data subjects maintain the right to obtain personal data that they have provided to a particular data controller in structured, machine-readable, commonly used format.

-- The right to not to be subject to automatic decision making- Under the Act, data subjects maintain the right to not be subject to automatic decision making made on the basis of automatic processing, including profiling.
+- The right not to be subject to automatic decision making- Under the Act, data subjects maintain the right to not be subject to automatic decision making made on the basis of automatic processing, including profiling.

-- The right to prevent processing likely to cause stress or damage- Under the Act, data subjects maintain the right to require data controllers to cease the processing of their personal data for a specific purpose or specified manner, at the end of a 21 day period.
+- The right to prevent processing likely to cause stress or damage- Under the Act, data subjects maintain the right to require data controllers to cease the processing of their personal data for a specific purpose or specified manner, at the end of a 21-day period.
 Such a purpose or manner can include data processing that would cause unwarranted stress or distress to data subjects.

-In terms of violations related to non-compliance with the law, data violators who fail to adhere with the Act are subject to a variety of criminal punishment and monetary fines.
+In terms of violations related to non-compliance with the law, data violators who fail to adhere to the Act are subject to a variety of criminal punishment and monetary fines.
 Such punishments and fines include a term of imprisonment for a maximum of three years, a monetary fine of BBD 500,000 ($240,047), or both.
 Moreover, data controllers who fail to register with the Register of Controllers are also subject to a monetary fine of up to BBD 10,000 to ($4,799), as well as a term of imprisonment of up to two months.

-As Barbados has made a concerted effort to provide more comprehensive data protection rights to their citizens, The Data Protection Act 2019 serves a standard that data controllers within the country must adhere to at all times when collecting personal data.
-Furthermore, as many countries within the Caribbean have outdated data protection policies, or even no laws relating to data protection at all, Barbados is vastly ahead of the curve as it relates to data protection with the region.
+As Barbados has made a concerted effort to provide more comprehensive data protection rights to its citizens, The Data Protection Act 2019 serves as a standard that data controllers within the country must adhere to at all times when collecting personal data.
+Furthermore, as many countries within the Caribbean have outdated data protection policies, or even no laws relating to data protection at all, Barbados is vastly ahead of the curve as it relates to data protection within the region.
 To this end, Barbados has succeeded in providing a similar level of data protection to Barbadian citizens as is offered to residents of EU members states by the General Data Protection Regulation.